What We're Fighting For

 Putting MI4 First: Restoring Public Service in Public Office

-Public office should be about serving the people who entrust us to represent them in office, not self-interest.
-Too many politicians use their positions to create relationships with the richest people in the country so they can maintain power, rather than serve their communities.
+Public office should be about serving the people who entrusted you to represent them in office, not self-interest.
+Too many politicians use their positions to cozy up to the richest people in the country to get power, rather than use their power to effectively serve their communities.

-Diop knows what true public service looks like.
-As a Congressional staffer, he listened when constituents called, showed up when they needed help, and worked to deliver real results.
-That’s the standard he’ll bring to Congress.
-Instead of locking his doors and catering to wealthy donors, Diop will open his office to the people, hold regular town halls, and make constituent services his first, second, and third priority.
-Representation starts with showing up and Diop will always show up for Southwest Michigan.
+I know what true public service looks like.
+As a Congressional staffer, I listened when constituents called, showed up when they needed help, and worked to deliver real results.
+That’s the standard I will bring to Congress.
+Instead of locking my doors and catering to wealthy donors, I will open my office to the people, hold regular town halls, and return constituent services as a priority.
+Representation starts with showing up and I will always show up for Southwest Michigan.

 Tackling the Climate Crisis

-Southwest Michigan’s farms, lakes, and forests are treasures worth protecting.
-Michiganders are already leading the way by innovating in renewable energy, sustainable agriculture, and conservation.
-With bold leadership, we can take those local efforts to the next level: reducing carbon emissions, safeguarding our natural resources, and creating new clean-energy jobs right here at home.
+Our farms, lakes, and forests are treasures worth protecting.
+Michiganders are already leading the way through innovations in renewable energy, sustainable agriculture, and land and waterway restoration.
+With bold leadership, we can take those local efforts to the next level: safeguarding our natural resources, reducing pollution, and creating new jobs right here at home.

 -